VGC Value – “We achieve potential” – Expertise and ethics underpin our business

 The company will always look for alternatives to redundancy such as redeployment, retraining, short time working, recruitment restrictions, reduction in overtime and cost-cutting in other areas.

-If redundancies cannot be avoided we will ask for volunteers for redundancy.
-We will aim to keep the number of compulsory redundancies to a minimum.
+If redundancies cannot be avoided the company may ask for volunteers for redundancy.
+We will keep the number of compulsory redundancies to a minimum.

 Subject to a statutory qualifying period you may be entitled to statutory redundancy pay.